-Requests for and retrieval of completed Spot forecasts for any location should be made through the NWS National Spot Forecast Request web page found at http://www.weather.gov/spot.
+Requests for and retrieval of completed Spot forecasts for any location should be made through the NWS National Spot Forecast Request web page found at https://spot.weather.gov/.

-In times when internet access is hindered or not possible, spot forecasts may be requested and disseminated via fax or phone.
-If faxing a request, users should use the Fire Weather Special Forecast Request Form, WS Form D-1.
-Section I of WS Form D-1 should be filled out as completely as possible by the user agency prior to submitting the request by the fax to the forecast office.
+In times when internet access is hindered or not possible, spot forecasts may be requested and disseminated via email or phone.
+If emailing a request, users should use the Fire Weather Special Forecast Request Form, WS Form D-1.
+Section I of WS Form D-1 should be filled out as completely as possible by the user agency prior to submitting the request by email to the forecast office.
 If the request is made by phone, all information in Section I should be provided to the forecast office.